[Reprint] Illuminating Another “Me” — Interpretation of Lionel Messi’s Works

 In a previous email, I mentioned the impact that Ah Fu had on me, and I’ll repeat it here to avoid a sense of incoherence for first-time readers.
 I remember the opening of the story—everyone was busy working, only Ah Fu, the field mouse, was lazing around in the sun.
 It immediately reminded me of a text I learned as a child, “The Cuckoo.”
 The cuckoo in the story, like Ah Fu, leisurely enjoyed the sunshine while everyone else worked in the summer.
 However, because it had no food stored for the winter, it froze and starved to death in the cold winter.
 I thought, just like our Chinese teachers, foreign writers teach children to study hard from a young age to avoid freezing or starvation when they grow up (this is how my teacher summarized the main idea).
 However, the story’s ending was completely unexpected, leaving me filled with envy and resentment: enjoying the sunshine and beautiful scenery in China would lead to starvation, but in America, you could become an artist!
 From then on, this new concept of preserving sunlight and color was deeply engraved in my mind and had a profound impact on my life.

-Comparing the cuckoo and Alfred, I’m not saying that all Chinese people think like the cuckoo, and all Americans or Westerners think like Alfred.
-Nor am I saying that people who have enough to eat are mostly like the cuckoo, and people who are well-off are mostly like Alfred.
-In fact, every country and every social class has its own cuckoo and Alfred types.
-During a get-together over the National Day holiday, my German friend and I talked about Frederick, and she said he was also her favorite.
-I then told her the story of the cuckoo, and she immediately said she was a cuckoo-like person.
-She said she always had enough food in her refrigerator to feed her family for a week.
-She couldn’t stand having only enough for one or two days, and she always had to make thorough preparations.
-So, the cuckoo and Alfred types exist in different countries and social classes.
-They actually represent two different ways of living: what Fromm called “possession” and “survival.”
-People who pursue possession want to possess everything—to arrange everything they can think of in advance, to have everything under their control.
-The so-called preparation…
+By comparing Frederick the Cold-Weather Bird to Frederick, I’m not saying that all Chinese people think like the Cold-Weather Bird, or that all Americans or Westerners think like Frederick.
+Nor am I saying that most people in the subsistence stage are like the Cold-Weather Bird, or that most people in the affluent stage are like Frederick.
+In fact, every country and every social class has both types of people.
+During a gathering at the National Day holiday, I talked to my German friend about Frederick, and she said that it was also her favorite.
+I then told her the story of the Cold-Weather Bird, and she immediately said that she was a Cold-Weather Bird type.
+She said that the food stored in her refrigerator was enough for her whole family to eat for a week at any time.
+She couldn’t stand having enough food at home for only one or two days, and she always had to make full preparations in advance.
+Therefore, different countries and different social classes have both the “Cold-weather bird” and “Afoetida,” which actually represent two different ways of life, namely, Fromm’s “possessive” and “survival” ways of life.
+The possessive way of life wants to possess everything—to get everything in advance and have everything under their control, the so-called “Prepare the future” (a phrase that Tiger Mom always uses); while the survival-oriented way of life is more content with what they have.
+They value the present and try to enjoy the moment as much as possible, rather than turning every moment into preparation for the future and losing its inherent meaning.

 I must admit that I’ve always been raised and thought like the cuckoo: As a child, I diligently exercised self-denial, forgoing sunlight and vibrant colors to avoid freezing and starving in winter.
 After graduating from college and entering the workforce, I worked even harder to secure a bright future.
 As a mother, I prepared my children for their own futures to avoid a cuckoo-like fate.
 It wasn’t until I turned 40 that I suddenly realized that both the dreaded winter and the bright future lie in a tomorrow I can never reach.
 This cuckoo-like sense of urgency led me to neglect the present, turning every moment into a preparation for the future, completely ignoring the very existence of the present because I only focused on future goals.
 Without today, how can there be tomorrow?
 If we live our entire lives for tomorrow, then we’ve never truly lived.
 We might as well learn from the little field mouse, Afu, and live as much as possible in the present moment.
 If storing grain and nuts seems fun, then join the effort and save them.
 If such labor is boring and you’d rather sit quietly and admire the sunshine and colors, then fully enjoy the moment, without dwelling on whether you’ll starve in the winter.
 Afu imparted to me a non-clinging mindset: fully savor the sunshine when you can, and embrace the cold winter when it arrives, composing poetry for everyone.
 This is not the usual clinging or entangled mindset: enjoying the sunshine while worrying about starvation in the winter, then regretting not working harder to store more food and instead focusing solely on enjoying the sunshine.
 In this sense, Afu was a highly accomplished Zen practitioner.
 No wonder many regard this book as a yogic practice.
 In fact, it’s not just for yogis, but also for Buddhists and all practitioners of all traditions who desire to live in the present moment.